Enable Facebook "Like" Button on About and Get Involved Pages

 Here's the scoop on FB how to (under Social Plug-ins):

 #1 Updated by Inga Jensen about 3 years ago

 Here's another link to FB Plug Ins:

 #2 Updated by Amgine na about 3 years ago

 I am involved in researching this from another pov: In disccussion with FB Dev support: It is not officially possible to use like - either via js or iFrame - without loading FB's js.
 FB's js does do digital fingerprinting of users.

 IOW: whether or not your user touches the FB 'like' button, they may be spied on by FB.

-#3 Updated by Inga Jensen almost 3 years ago
+#3 Updated by Inga Jensen about 3 years ago

 Is there a way to reference our Facebook page and Twitter accounts on the pages as click throughs without jeopardizing things?
 I would really like to refer traffic that direction as it's a missed opportunity for engagement.

-#4 Updated by Inga Jensen almost 3 years ago
+#4 Updated by Inga Jensen about 3 years ago

-#5 Updated by Andrew Mallis almost 3 years ago
+#5 Updated by Andrew Mallis about 3 years ago

 - Category set to development